aldipiroli/mnist_cnn/README.md

 When evaluation the model input mouse data, the image is take using opencv using a 500x500 canvas.
 Then the image is centered and finally is reduced to a 28x28 image (MNIST origianl image format).

-Performances seem to be better when the input images is pretty well centered.
+Performances seem to be better when the input images are well centered.